ktr0731/evans/README.md

 proto file which read in demonstration and its implementation are available at [ktr0731/evans-demo](https://github.com/ktr0731/evans-demo).

-## command-line mode
+## CLI mode
 ![Evans](./evans2.gif)

-command-line mode is stateless mode just like [grpc-ecosystem/polyglot](https://github.com/grpc-ecosystem/polyglot).
+CLI mode is stateless mode just like [grpc-ecosystem/polyglot](https://github.com/grpc-ecosystem/polyglot).
-command-line mode issue one request per one command as its name suggests.
+CLI mode issue one request per one command as its name suggests.
 So it is based on UNIX philosophy.

 For example, read inputs from `stdin`, the command will be a filter command.
 On the other hand, the command result will be outputted to `stdout` by JSON formatted.
 So, you can format it by any commands like `jq`.
 Also, if you want to use the same command (e.g. use same JSON inputs), you can use `--file` (`-f`) option.

-By the way, command-line mode is not able to omit `--package`, `--service` and `--call` option, unlike REPL mode.
+By the way, CLI mode is not able to omit `--package`, `--service` and `--call` option, unlike REPL mode.
 However, if `.evans.toml` is exist in Git project root, you can denote default values.

 ``` toml